Our2020View/Our2020View.github.io/nowintermods.md

 <img src="/assets/webwaterjug.jpg"/>

+We replenish this counter top supply from larger jugs of water we bring along and store in the coach elsewhere.

-... and place a bucket under the counter to catch the grey water.
+To easily collect the grey water, we place a bucket under the sink.
 We only use one sink; in our View that would be the kitchen sink.
 The bucket is easy to empty, wherever you want.
-(Depending on where you are camping, that place could be fairly close by...)
-Remove the kitchen P Trap, and you are ready to go.
+(Depending on where you are camping, that place could be fairly close by...)  <b>Remove the kitchen P Trap</b>, and you are ready to go.

 <img src="/assets/webbucket.jpg"/>